Salary Insights7 min read

 Several factors influence where a VP RevOps package falls within these ranges:

-Company stage and ARR.
+Funding stage, revenue, and growth projections.
 Series A–B companies (£5M–£30M ARR) typically pay at the lower end of ranges but offer larger equity stakes.
 Growth-stage companies (£30M–£100M ARR) pay mid-range with moderate equity.
-PE-backed companies post-acquisition pay at the top of ranges with management equity tied to exit milestones.
+PE-backed companies generally pay the highest salaries and the strongest overall packages — with aggressive growth projections and a defined exit timeline, VP RevOps is a vital role in hitting sale targets, so these businesses pay at the top of the range and tie management equity to exit milestones.

 Scope of responsibility.
 VPs who own the full revenue technology stack plus team management command higher packages than those with narrower mandates.
 Responsibility for GTM Engineering, Deal Desk, and data analytics teams adds 10–15% to total compensation.